 I always include parent and sibling photos as part of my workflow so don’t forget to prepare yourselves as well!
 Dress in neutrals if possible, avoiding bright colours, heavy stripes, patterns, logos, pictures or words on clothing.
 Clean, neutral coloured nails avoiding any bright or neon coloured nail polish is best.
 Hair is best pinned or clipped back to prevent it covering the face in side profile images and make up (if worn) can be slightly heavier that normal as this photographs well.
 Some clients choose to get this done professionally with a hair and make up artist or at a retail cosmetic counter.

-Please do not schedule any visitors or appointments for the day of your session, having people other than immediate family members present can be distracting and add time constraints which can impact on achieving a full gallery for you.
-After the session baby and mum will also need a rest as a 2-3 hour session in a warm room is very tiring.
+Please do not schedule any visitors or appointments for the day of your session.
+After the session baby and mum will need a rest, as a 2-3 hour session in a warm room is very tiring.
+Having people other than immediate family members present at the studio during the session can be distracting and may add time constraints, which can impact on achieving a full gallery for you.

 Most importantly, on the morning of your session – relax!
 These preparation recommendations are just guidelines, having had newborns myself I understand how being prepared can sometimes be impossible and we just have to go with the flow!